 There was also a series of short Lonely Island sketches by Harry Hill, which were typically surreal for him but weren’t very exciting.
 And of course I continued enjoying the latest episodes of Would I Lie To You?, QI XL & The Last Leg on TV, and the online game show Who Said That?.

-- Queen – The Greatest – This is a new weekly series of official videos celebrating the band’s 50th anniversary, taking a look back at classic songs, concerts and more.
+- Queen The Greatest – This is a new weekly series of official videos celebrating the band’s 50th anniversary, taking a look back at classic songs, concerts and more.
 They’ve been quite interesting so far.
-And don’t forget to check out my Queen At 50 series of posts reviewing their albums and other bits and pieces in detail – the second part of my review to A Day At The Races will be coming during April.
+And don’t forget to check out my special series of posts reviewing their albums and other bits and pieces in detail, for which I’ve recently posted my review of A Day At The Races.

-- Kerry Ellis & Brian May – Panic Attack 2021 – This is a brand new version of the track that was originally featured on their Golden Days album, with fresh production, new lyrics and a new guitar solo.
-They posted a nice music video, and have launched it with a fun live launch on Instagram and an interview with Steve Wright on BBC Radio 2.
+- Panic Attack 2021 (with Brian May) – This is a brand new version of the original track that featured on their Golden Days album, with fresh production, new lyrics and a new guitar solo.
+They posted a nice music video for it, and have launched it with a fun live launch on Instagram and an interview with Steve Wright on BBC Radio 2.
 They’re not interested in making money from it, as they don’t want to capitalise unfairly on the situation, it’s just a gift from them to lift people’s spirits.
 But it can be purchased on streaming services, where they can’t upload it for free so they have to charge a minimal price, and they’ve pledged to donate any proceedings to mental health charities.